ThatGuyThimo/leapmotion-osc/README.md

 * rightRingSpread (float)
 * rightPinkySpread (float)

 To do this, we created two layers in the gesture layer (one hand each) and added a custom bool parameter called "leapmotion" to turn OSC value playback on and off ingame.
-We recommend using a threshold of `0.4` to `0.9` for the blendtrees, as we have had the best results with this.
+We recommend using a threshold of `0.4` to `1.0` for the blendtrees, as we have had the best results with this.
 Please note that the animations provided in the repo are customized to our avatars and have not been tested on other avatars yet.
 In the worst case you will have to set up the animations and blendtrees yourself.
+You will probably need to adjust the thresholds to fit your avatars hands correctly.

 ![image](https://user-images.githubusercontent.com/70418069/212783655-abdb916c-e793-4b69-8a06-e28b81811ea3.png)